What Is It Like to Attend USC?

 You can choose from the following types of housing:

-The atmosphere here is one that is characteristic of the typical college dorm room.
+The atmosphere here is characteristic of the typical college dorm room.
 The majority of the student housing consists of double-occupancy rooms with shared bathrooms, common areas, study rooms, and exercise facilities.

 The combination of this layout with the illustrious past that some of these structures possess makes resident halls an extremely popular option.